ethrgeist/git-credential-1password/README.md

 This is a simple Git credential helper that uses the [1Password](https://1password.com/) password manager to retrieve credentials.

-When i encountered git servers, which had no SSH and therefore no SSH keys, during my professional work, i wanted to use 1Password to store my credentials instead of [storing passwords in plaintext](https://stackoverflow.com/questions/35942754/how-can-i-save-username-and-password-in-git/35942890#35942890) in the git configuration.
 During my professional work, I came across git servers that did not support SSH and, as a result, did not support SSH keys.
 In order to avoid [storing passwords in plaintext](https://stackoverflow.com/questions/35942754/how-can-i-save-username-and-password-in-git/35942890#35942890) in the git configuration, I decided to use a password manager to save my credentials.

-Seriously, do not do that! any run-away-script could grap these and exfil them in various ways, since the `.gitconfig` is usually in a well-defined place.
+Seriously, do not do that! any run-away-script could grab these and exfiltrate them in various ways, since the `.gitconfig` is usually in a well-defined place.

 ## 🔐 Features